 At New York Ophthalmology, our priority is serving patients with the best possible care, from the use of advanced technology to the collaborative conversations we have with patients about their concerns and goals.
 Our qualified surgeons perform LASIK procedures on a regular basis and are excited about helping you get your best vision.

-If you think LASIK may be right for you and would like to discuss your options, contact us using the online form or call us at (888) 212-EYES to schedule an appointment at one of our 3 locations in Jamaica, Jackson Heights and the Bronx.
+If you think LASIK may be right for you and would like to discuss your options, contact us using the online form or call us at (888) 212-EYES to schedule an appointment at one of our 5 locations in Jamaica, Jackson Heights, the Bronx, Washington Heights and Brooklyn.